sidlogism/impsia_python_toolbox/README.md

 This also applies to the \_LOGCONFIG_RELATIVE_PATH that can be used in combination with logging_tools.py as seen in the corresponding unit test.

-In order to avoid false-positive linter-errors caused by the import-discovery mechanisms of these linters not recognizing sys.path.append(), you have to set the environment variables `MYPYPATH` and `PYTHONPATH` (the latter for pylint).
-Example on unix-like operating systems:

-	# for python linter pylint:
-	export PYTHONPATH="/home/myuser/Downloads/impsia_python_toolbox/src/"
+Instead of enabling import-discovery for the linters with the environment variables mentioned above, you could simply add check-ignores like the following in order to simply ignore all false-positive linter-errors related to import-discovery:

+	#!/usr/bin/env python3
-	# for python linter mypy:
+	# mypy: disable-error-code="import-not-found"
-	export MYPYPATH="/home/myuser/Downloads/impsia_python_toolbox/src/"

-**The used paths for the environment variables should be absolute paths since the relative `../` was not tested yet and `~` as a shortcut for the user's home-dir is NOT supported in the environment variables, neither by mypy nor by pylint.
-Please keep in mind that if your IDE (e. g.
-VScode or PyCharm) uses internal linters, these linters must be made aware of the base paths for import-discovery as well.**
+	import sys
+	sys.path.append('/home/myuser/Downloads/impsia_python_toolbox/src/')
+	from impsia.python_toolbox import logging_tools    # pylint: disable=import-error,wrong-import-position,no-name-in-module
+	from impsia.python_toolbox import subprocess_tools    # pylint: disable=import-error,wrong-import-position,no-name-in-module
+	from impsia.python_toolbox.subprocess_tools import SubprocessRunner    # pylint: disable=import-error,wrong-import-position,no-name-in-module

-For pylint, you still have to add the check-ignore comment `# pylint: disable=wrong-import-position # noqa: E402` after every import statement placed behind sys.path.append():
+But even if you are using the above environment variables, for pylint, you still have to add the check-ignore comment `# pylint: disable=wrong-import-position # noqa: E402` after every import statement placed behind sys.path.append():

 	#!/usr/bin/env python3
 	import sys